 In the ordinary course of business, the nature of the Company's business subjects it to claims, lawsuits, regulatory examinations or investigations and other proceedings, any of which could result in the imposition of fines, penalties or other sanctions against the Company.
-The Company is subject to several of these matters at the present time, including, among others, a matter in which the Company has been responding to requests for information from the U.S. Securities and Exchange Commission in connection with an investigation of aspects of the Company's information access barriers.
-The Company is cooperating with this civil investigation.
+The Company is subject to several of these matters at the present time.
+As previously disclosed, the U.S. Securities and Exchange Commission undertook an investigation of aspects of the Company's internal information access barriers.
+The Company cooperated with this civil investigation and engaged in settlement discussions but was unable to reach a settlement.
+In September 2023, the SEC filed a civil action against the Company in the Federal District Court for the Southern District of New York alleging violations of federal securities laws with respect to the Company's information barriers policies and procedures for a specified time period in and around January 2018 to April 2019 and related statements made by the Company during such period.
+The Company believes it has meritorious defenses and is defending itself vigorously.
+Specifically, the Company is asserting, among other defenses, that it maintained reasonable policies, procedures and controls to protect data during the period consistent with applicable law, that related statements made to clients and investors were true and accurate, and that the statute of limitations has expired with respect to certain claims.